keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 # Introduction

-GraphQL is a fun service to consume on the client side.
+GraphQL is a fun service to consume on the client-side.
 With its documentation, playground, and state management options such as [relay](https://relay.dev/) or [apollo](https://www.apollographql.com/), developer experience has been a blast for myself and my co-workers.
 There is a common misconception that you can use either REST OR GraphQL, but not both.
 You can have both!
 When I was learning I thought it was all in GraphQL or all in REST.
 To learn more about the difference between these services visit [Understanding GraphQL through REST](../understanding-graphql).
 Many of us are in a situation where we have an existing REST API that we don't want to completely abandon to start to try out GraphQL.

 By the end, you'll have a GraphQL API leveraging a REST API of your choice in JavaScript.
 For the purpose of quickness I'll be utilizing the [Covid Act Now API](https://apidocs.covidactnow.org/), but feel free to sub out your own REST API and models.
-If you will be using the same API I would recommend [obtaining your api key](https://apidocs.covidactnow.org/access) now.
+If you will be using the same API I would recommend [obtaining your API key](https://apidocs.covidactnow.org/access) now.
 It's immediate so no wait time needed!
 Let's get started.

 ![Awesome](https://media.giphy.com/media/3ohzdIuqJoo8QdKlnW/giphy.gif)